-A public hearing will be held on Thursday, July 12, 2022 at 12:00 Noon, prevailing time, in the Second Floor Conference Room, City Hall, 401 Main Street, Johnstown, PA.
-The purpose of the public hearing is to present the FY 2022 Annual Action Plan for the use of Community Development Block Grant (CDBG) funds in the amount of \$1,275,537.00 and to the use of HOME Investment Partnership Program (HOME) funds in the amount of \$274,745.
-The City Hall Building and the Second Floor Conference Room are accessible \$1,2022; and that the Affiant is not interested in the persons with physical disabilities.
-It special arrangements needs to accommodate residents in order for them to participate in the public hearing, please contact Ms. Katherine Purelli-Webb, Community Development Fiscal Officer, at (814) \$39-2504 Ext.
+A public hearing will be held on Tuesday, May 9, 2023 at 12:00 Noon, prevailing time, in the Second Floor Conference Room, City Hall, 401 Main Street, Johnstown, PA.
+The purpose of the public hearing is to present the FY 2023 Annual Action Plan for the use of Community Development Block Grant (CDBG) funds in the amount of \$1,268,362 and for the use of HOME Investment Partnership Program (HOME) funds in the amount of \$237,876.
+The City Hall Building and the Second Floor Conference Room are accessible to persons with physical disabilities.
+If special arrangements need to be made to accommodate residents in order for them to participate in the public hearing, please contact Ms. Katherine Purelli-Webb, Community Development Fiscal Officer, at (814) 539-2504 Ext.
 113 to make those arrangements.
-Persons with hearing and/or speech impediments may contact the City through the "Pennsylvania Relay Service" by disting 711" or going online to www.parelay.net.
-The City intends to submit these documents to HUD on or before Friday, July 22, 2022.
+Persons with hearing and/or speech impediments may contact the City through the "Pennsylvania Relay Service" by dialing "711" or going online to www.parelay.net.
+The City intends to submit these documents to HUD on or before Monday, May 15, 2023.

-The Proposed FY 2022 Annual Action Plan was prepared after conducting a public [ENT OF ADVERTISING COSTS hearing on housing and community development needs and meetings with City staff and
+The Proposed FY 2023 Annual Action Plan was prepared after conducting a public hearing on housing and community development needs and meetings with City staff and IENT OF ADVERTISING COSTS officials.

-The following CDBG activities are proposed for funding under the FY 2022 Annual Action Plan:
+The following CDBG activities are proposed for funding under the FY 2023 Annual Action Plan: